algo¶

 - Args:

-result_df: DataFrame containing forecaster scores normalize_by_round: If True, downweight by the number of rounds per (forecaster, event_ticker) group
+result_df: DataFrame containing forecaster scores (used for point estimates and ranking) normalize_by_round: If True, downweight by the number of rounds per (forecaster, event_ticker) group

 (ignored for ECE scores which are already aggregated)